 How Many Backup Copies To Keep

 The number of backup copies you should keep is not the same for everyone.
-WordPress website backups are usually performed daily, weekly or monthly.
+WordPress website backups are usually performed daily, weekly, or monthly.
 Look at how often you’re making changes and additions to your site as this will help you make a more informed decision.

 If you’re creating blog posts and pages or making changes to your site every day, then you should be backing up your website daily.
-Updating your site only a couple times a month, then weekly is probably good enough.
+Updating your site only a couple of times a month, then weekly is probably good enough.
 Or if you rarely make changes, you can probably feel safe performing backups once a month.

 The Best Place To Store Your WordPress Website Backups

 It’s best to store at least one of your WordPress website backups in the cloud.
-The cloud could be on Google Drive, Amazon S3, Dropbox, UpdraftValut or some other cloud service.
+The cloud could be on Google Drive, Amazon S3, Dropbox, UpdraftVault, or some other cloud service.
 The important thing is that you have one of your two backup processes storing your files on a space that is not your web hosting account.

 You can save one of the backups to your web hosting account as long as it doesn’t violate any terms with your hosting company.
 Some hosting companies may not allow this though.
 If it isn’t against the rules, then you can store one of the two backup processes there.
 Just not both on the same platform.

-Know How To Restore Your Site
+How To Restore Your Site

 Even if you’re not a technical person, you should know how to restore your site with one of the two backups that you’re doing.
-Learn how the backup process works, how to ask for it when you need it, what it will cost, how long it will take to restore, will it restore everything and what date it will restore your website to.
+Learn how the backup process works, how to ask for it when you need it, what it will cost, how long it will take to restore, will it restore everything, and what date it will restore your website to.